-In loving memory of all those who have lost their life to cancer and heart related issues.
+In loving memory of all those who have lost their lives to cancer and heart-related issues.
 HMH Civils sponsor various charities and attend charitable events throughout the year.
 We enjoy attending these events as we get to meet people who are behind the charities and often get to meet those who have directly been helped by the charity.
 We always thoroughly enjoy these events and in return raise lots of money for the charities.

 - Cancer Research

 - British Heart Foundation

 HMH Civils has chosen Cancer Research, Breast Cancer and British Heart Foundation as the directors have had a first-hand experience with these charities.
 All directors have had family and friends who have been diagnosed with various types of cancer, including breast cancer.
 Some have survived and unfortunately, some have not.
 Cancer Research and the Breast Cancer department have been fantastic in helping patients and their family and friends through these dark periods.

 In 2016 Mick Hammond, unfortunately, suffered heart problems resulting in him having a Quadruple Heart Bypass.
 The British Heart Foundation provided excellent support to him and his family throughout.
 The directors have also had family and friends who have suffered various heart problems with the British Heart Foundation supporting them from pre-diagnosis.

 We hope that through our ongoing donation these charities are able to continue their fantastic support and can continue vital research in hope that one day we will beat these life-threatening illnesses.

 Cancer Research UK are delighted that HMH Civils Ltd has chosen to support them throughout the next year.
 Cancer Research UK’s groundbreaking work has saved millions of lives but we can only do this with the support of the public and companies like HMH Civils Ltd.

 In the 1970s, less than a quarter of people with cancer survived for at least 10 years.
 Over the last 40 years survival has doubled and today half will survive.